 Cappy serves on the board of the Yale-NUS College and is senior fellow on the Yale Board of Trustees.

 Cappy graduated from Williams College, earned a bachelor’s degree and a master’s degree at Brasenose College, Oxford University.
 She completed her doctorate in economics at Yale University.

-Nathalie Udo joined ITHAKA as interim Chief Operating Officer in 2019.
-Nathalie Udo is a strategic planner and executive coach.
-In this role, she oversees our Finance, Legal, and Work Life and Culture units and leads the Operational Excellence team.
+As ITHAKA’s Chief Operating Officer, Nathalie Udo oversees our Finance, Legal, and Work Life and Culture units and leads the Operational Excellence team.
 Under her direction, the team encourages an impact-oriented mindset, improves the work and workflows needed to support our initiatives, and leverages people’s skills and passions to nurture deep engagement with our work.
 Her diverse background is a powerful asset in this role, contributing to her unique ability to create supportive environments that help organizations learn to recognize and build on their best qualities and behaviors while they consider new ideas and perspectives.

 Before joining ITHAKA in 2019, Nathalie managed a major capital program to build our new technology platform in 2014, and she recently partnered with senior leadership to implement OKRs to guide and align our work.
 Through her business consultancy—InDepth Strategies, LLC—she has helped companies like Royal Dutch Airlines, New England Journal of Medicine, and Alcatel-Lucent with strategic planning, executive coaching, agile mindset, program management, cross-cultural communication, and leadership.